Requirements for Obtaining an Australian Student Visa After Completing 12th

 Repeat sentences are one of the most crucial and scoring segments of the PTE Speaking module.
 These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of the integrated weightage system of PTE.

-In this task of PTE speaking, you hear a sentence in the accent of a Native English Speaker.
-Generally, such sentence is 4 to 7 seconds long.
-After listening the audio, you are required to repeat the same in the exact way it is played in the audio.
+In this task of PTE Speaking, you hear a sentence in the accent of a Native English Speaker.
+Generally, such a sentence is 4 to 7 seconds long.
+After listening to the audio, you are required to repeat the same in the exact way it is played in the audio.

 You can hear the sentence only once, and after the audio gets over, you will be allowed not more than 3 seconds to deliver your response.
-As this extremely short span of 3 seconds can get over just with a blink of your eyes, getting little late in responding, can position you at the risk of getting snatched out with an ultimate opportunity to score well, that would have otherwise helped you to adda simply prominent score to your results.
+As this extremely short span of 3 seconds can get over just with a blink of your eyes, getting little late in responding, can position you at the risk of getting snatched out with an ultimate opportunity to score well, that would have otherwise helped you to add a simply prominent score to your results.

 You may get, around 8 to 12 repeat sentences on your test date.

-You may follow the following tips to score well in PTE repeat sentences.
+You may follow the following Tips to Score Well in PTE repeat sentences.

-However, speaking the sentence with even a little related text, without a gap or a baffle, using correct pronunciation, will also help you in scoring full marks in fluency and pronunciation segments of PTE.
+However, speaking the sentence with even a little related text, without a gap or a baffle, using correct pronunciation, will also help you in scoring full marks in fluency and pronunciation Segments of PTE.

 Intensive practice – Believe in the strength of the old saying, that we have been taught since our childhood days, ‘Practice makes a man perfect’.
 Try to practice as many repeat sentences as you can by following the referred or your preferred strategy.
-Analyze your strength and weakness while practicing the same, and work on yourself for getting prepared for the worst scenarios you may come across while attempting real PTE test.
+Analyze your strengths and weakness while practicing the same, and work on yourself for getting prepared for the worst scenarios you may come across while attempting a real PTE test.